juniorxxue/LCTI/README.md

 4. You will see the source code in the `popl26` folder in the home directory.
 Change directory to this folder.

-5. You can follow the same steps as in Option 1 to evaluate the artifact.
+5. You can follow the same steps as in [Option 1: 2.
+Running the code](#2-running-the-code) to evaluate the artifact.

-There are two additional helpful commands to facilitate the evaluation in the virtual machine:
+There are three additional helpful commands to facilitate the evaluation in the virtual machine:

 1. Since the terminal may not be scrollable in the virtual machine, to read the terminal output, you can redirect the output to a temporary file using the `>` operator.
 For example: